jaamsim/jaamsim/README.md

 A copy of all dependencies is shipped in the jar/ folder and are as follows:
 - JOGL2 (from jogamp.org)

-Simply run the build.sh script from the top level to produce a functional jar 'JaamSim.jar', you'll need to have the prerequisites from the jar/ folder in your classpath.

-To build it in another environment, link the jar/ folder as an external classpath folder, or download your own copy of JOGL2.
+Run the ant build tool in the topmost directory to produce build products in build/jars/

 # License